Rhode Island Uber And Lyft Accident Lawyer

 Can I sue Uber or Lyft for my injuries?

 While employers are not liable for the negligence of independent contractors, the question of whether Uber and Lyft drivers are independent contractors is a hotly contested topic that is being decided by the courts.
-According to Rhode Island § 39-14.2-16, ride-hailing operators may classify their drivers as independent contractors if they meet the statutory definition of independent contractors under state and federal law.
+According to Rhode Island § 39-14.2-16, rideshare companies may classify their drivers as independent contractors if they meet the statutory definition of independent contractors under state and federal law.

 The Rhode Island Department of Labor and Training characterizes the misclassification of employees as independent contractors as a serious problem in the state.
 The department defines an employee as “anyone performing service for an employer who controls what will be done and how it will be done by the worker.”